Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: The Proto-Kasner Region

 \begin{proof}[Completing the proof of Proposition \ref{prop:oscillation+}] We are now in a position to close all the bootstraps and complete the proof.
 We first use Lemma \ref{lem:pk_phi} to improve (\ref{eq:pk_bootstrap_phi}) and (\ref{eq:pk_bootstrap_phi_s}).
-In fact, we shall only show the latter; the former follows similarly.
+We shall only show the latter; the former follows in a similar fashion.